hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

 environmental variables.
 See the configuration reference in the section above for more information on what environmental variables Packer will look for.

+Further information on locating AMI IDs and their relationship to instance types and regions can be found in the AWS EC2 Documentation [for Linux](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) or [for Windows](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/finding-an-ami.html).

 ## Accessing the Instance to Debug

 If you need to access the instance to debug for some reason, run the builder